340.753.01 Epidemiologic Methods 3

 - Link appropriate analytic models with public health research questions and epidemiologic study designs

-- Identify and critically evaluate different approaches to modeling complex exposures including dose-response relationships & time-varying exposures
+- Identify and critically evaluate different approaches to modeling complex exposures including dose-response relationships and time-varying exposures

 - Analyze data for the presence of effect modification